Lust – Passion – Joy of Life

 Revitalizing an 350 years old Tradition

-From February 28th to March 2nd, 2025, the Elbe Venetian Carnival will celebrate its fourth edition.
+In 2026, the Elbe Venetian Carnival will celebrate its 5th edition on February 14 (Valentine’s Day) and 15.
 Celebrate with us and be there when Dresden revives and reinterprets its almost 350-year-old tradition of the Italian carnival.

-The focus of the program is a stroll in Venetian masks and robes through Dresden’s old town with dance performances on Saturday, March 1st.
+The focus of the program is a stroll in Venetian masks and robes through Dresdenβs old town with dance performances on Saturday, February 14th.
+The further program will be released in autumn 2025.

 In 1553, Moritz of Saxony, the first Saxon elector at the Dresden court, celebrated a carnival.
 Also present were the Italian musicians he had hired for his cantorey, the forerunner of today’s Dresden State Orchestra, founded in 1549.